Configuring the Appliance by Connecting a Computer to the Ethernet Port

 You can configure the appliance connecting the appliance to your computer through either the Ethernet port or the serial console.
 The following procedure enables you to configure the appliance by connecting it to your computer through the Ethernet port.

-Note: On a SD-WAN 1000 appliance with Windows Server, you use the Ethernet port labeled as MGMT.
-However, on SD-WAN 2000 appliance with Windows Server, you use the Ethernet port labeled as PRI or LOM.
+Note: On a SD-WAN 1000 appliance, you use the Ethernet port labeled as MGMT.
+However, on SD-WAN 2000 appliance, you use the Ethernet port labeled as PRI or LOM.

 If you want to configure the appliance by connecting it to the computer through the serial console, assign the management service IP address from your Worksheet by completing the Assigning a Management IP Address through the Serial Console procedure, and then run steps 4 through 25 of the following procedure.